chenjunqian/goframedocs/docs/core-component/orm/chain-opts/query/scan.md

-# ORM Chain Options - Query - Scan
+# ORM Query - Scan

 The `Scan` method supports converting query results into a struct or a struct array.
 The `Scan` method will automatically recognize the type of conversion to be executed based on the given parameter type.